 The MASc graduate program consists of not less than 12 credit hours or the equivalent, the graduate seminar and thesis selected upon the advice of the thesis supervisor.
 No more than one senior level undergraduate course may be taken as part of the 12 credit hour requirement.

 Length of Program

-Areas of research include operations research, ergonomics, and a variety of other fields related to the professor's specialties.
-Students entering the Master's program come from a variety of backgrounds, including Industrial Engineering, Mechanical Engineering, Mathematics, and others.
+Areas of research include operations research, ergonomics, service systems, risk management and a variety of other fields related to the professor's specialties.
+Students entering the Master's program come from a variety of backgrounds, including Industrial Engineering, Mechanical Engineering, Mathematics, Science and others.

 Learn more about research in the department.

 Candidates must satisfy the general requirements for admission to the Faculty of Graduate Studies.

 Funding and Scholarships

 Various sources of funding support our graduate students, ranging from scholarships obtained individually to research assistantships and teaching assistantships.
 For more information on funding opportunities, visit the Faculty of Graduate Studies website.

 |Address:||Faculty of Engineering, Graduate Studies & Research Office, Sexton Campus, 1360 Barrington Street,